-3.8.2 Non Pro Limited - This class is open to approved Non Pro riders who have not earned more than \$5,000 in classes with down the fence cow work, but may have won more than \$5,000 in Non Pro Limited earnings and who comply with all Non Pro eligibility rules.
-Non Pro riders in this class must meet the requirements of the 2.1.10 ownership rule.
-(See pages 14-17 for Non Pro eligibility rules.)
+Non Pro Limited - This class is open to approved Non Pro LTD riders and who comply with all Non Pro eligibility rules.
+Non Pro riders in this class must meet the requirements of the 2.1.17 ownership rule.
+(See Non Pro eligibility rules.)
 After Non Pro competitors reach the age of 50, they may fall back into the Non Pro Limited class.
 However, they may not go down the fence again in any judged classes or events with the exception of horse sales and remain in the Non Pro Limited Class.
 Competitors may fall back to the Non Pro Limited Class only one time.
 Any rider that has not reached the age of 50 and wishes to compete in the Non Pro Limited class may petition the NRCHA Board of Directors for special consideration.
-This class may run concurrently with the \$5,000 Non Pro Limited.
+Earnings are calculated as lifetime earnings.
+This class may run concurrently with the \$5,000 Non Pro Limited and the \$1,000 Non Pro Limited.
 This class will count for Regional Standings, World Show Qualification, and National Standings.
 Earnings will count toward Non Pro Limited eligibilities and the Certificate Of Ability.